BioPsyk/sumstat-tools/README.md

 # sumstat-tools

+WARNING: THIS README IS EXTREMELY OUTDATED AND NEEDS TO BE UPDATED

 A toolbox of modularized software with the purpose of assisting a pipeline to control the quality of files with GWAS summary statistics.

 ## Table of Contents